© Kristin Hoebermann

 – World management –

-Highlights on the concert platform in recent years have been Philippe Boesmans’ Trakl Lieder with the La Monnaie Symphony Orchestra under the baton of Sylvain Cambreling at the Bozar in Brussels, with Andrea Marcon and the La Cetra Barockorchester in Beethoven’s 9th Symphony in Basel, with Bach’s St. John Passion in Rotterdam, as well as numerous concerts with the Akademie für Alte Musik Berlin.
+Highlights on the concert stege in recent years have included Philippe Boesmans’ Trakl Lieder with the La Monnaie Symphony Orchestra under the direction of Sylvain Cambreling at the Bozar in Brussels, with Andrea Marcon and the La Cetra Barockorchester in Beethoven’s 9th Symphony in Basel, with Bach’s St. John Passion in Rotterdam, as well as numerous concerts with the Akademie für Alte Musik Berlin, most recently in Hasse’s Piramo e Tisbe.

 Anett Fritsch studied at the Felix Mendelssohn Bartholdy Music Academy in Leipzig with KS Prof. Jürgen Kurth.
 In 2001 she was awarded the first prize at the Johann Sebastian Bach Competition in Leipzig.
 She was a laureate at the international competition of the Chamber Opera at Schloss Rheinsberg in 2006 and 2007, where she sang the parts of Despina in Mozart’s Così fan tutte and Adina in Donizetti’s L’elisir d’amore.
 In the season 2007/08 the Oper Leipzig engaged Anett Fritsch for various parts.
 From 2009 to 2015 Anett Fritsch was part of the ensemble of the Deutsche Oper am Rhein, where she sang among others Pamina (Die Zauberflöte), Blanche (Dialogues des Carmélites) Konstanze (Die Entführung aus dem Serail) and Marie (La fille du régiment).